Where are they now? Wolves’ final XI before the 2016 Fosun takeover

 Alongside Doherty, the only other player to continue in Wolves’ starting XI today.
-However, while the former Liverpool man played in central midfield that day, he now captains the side having flourished as a defender in a back three, so much so there are calls he is due England recognition.
+However, while the former Liverpool man played in central midfield that day, he now captains the side as a defender in a back three.

-Coady’s transformation comes as no surprise to his former Liverpool team-mate Jack Robinson, who told us last year: “He has settled at Wolves and he has got that structure behind him now.
+Coady’s transformation comes as no surprise to his former Liverpool team-mate Jack Robinson, who told us in 2018: “He has settled at Wolves and he has got that structure behind him now.

 “They know exactly what he does and what he brings to the team.
 He is a captain and a leader.
 He’s the talker of the team.
 He was always captain at every age group and England the same.”